AdamMedee/RevisedSimplexAlgorithm/README.md

 # RevisedSimplexAlgorithm
 Solves linear programming problems with the revised simplex algorithm, and provides visualizations for 2 and 3 dimensions.
+\n
-Created by: Gary Sun.
-Henning Jiang, Adam Mehdi
+Created by: Gary Sun, Henning Jiang, Adam Mehdi